monsur/backup/README.md

 1. The data from each laptop is backed up to an external hard drive via rsync.
 1. Each laptop backs up to Backblaze.

+# Details

+This backup system is a bit more complicated than more automated options.
+While I use scripts to copy files, running those scripts requires regular, active maintance.
+This active maintance is also a point of failure.

+There are two primary reasons

+Accessibility is the key requirement in building this backup system.
+In particular:

+ - Accessibilty of files - Files are copied via rsync.
+There are no propietary tooling which could one day go unmaintained.